chipoglesby/chipoglesby.github.io/_posts/2018-03-24-location-history.md

 If you want to read more about latitude and longitude, check out [Understanding Latitude and Longitude](http://www.learner.org/jnorth/tm/LongitudeIntro.html).

-Also in the example data above, looking at the activity, for this observation, Google thinks it's 75% confident that I'm in a vehicle, going somewhere.
+Also in the example data above looking at the activity for this observation, Google thinks it's 75% confident that I'm in a vehicle going somewhere.

 ## Exploratory Data Analysis